aneetdutta/pathleakage_privacy/code/README.md

 With this command, the file with name ```user_data_<config filename>.csv``` would be created.
 Here for ```project.yml```, ```user_data_project.csv``` file would be created in the ```data/``` folder.

-> Note: This is RAM intensive (as the code is not optimized).
-The SUMO data gets loaded in the memory and for filtering, multiple copies are made in the memory.

 ##### 2.3 Sniffer data generation